 Divided attention involves the cognitive ability to multitask, or pay attention to two things at once.
-Most of us would believe that women are better at cognitive skills like divided attention than men, although science seems to disagree with this old trope.
+There is a stereotype that women are better at cognitive skills like divided attention than men, although science seems to disagree with this old trope.
 When we divide our attention, we can absorb new information from two sources at once: like feed our baby and talk on the phone, or sweep the floor and watch the football game.

 13. Inhibiting Response

 Response inhibition is the cognitive ability to suppress reactions to stimuli in our environments.
 We have automatic response inhibitors that work at a high processing speed, such as not flinching when someone claps in front of their face.
 We also have conscious response inhibition, which involves the capacity to filter our reactions to stimuli through processes of logic, reasoning and contextual mediation.
 For example, it is inappropriate to yell in exasperation at colleagues, despite our desire to do so.
 Humans can also develop latent inhibition which occurs over time after we have learned to inhibit a response through repeated exposure.